pfsense/docs/source/firewall/troubleshooting-blocked-log-entries-for-legitimate-connection-packets.rst

 =====================================================================

-Sometimes log entries will be present that, while labeled with the “Default deny” rule, look like they belong to legitimate traffic.
+Sometimes log entries will be present that, while labeled with the "Default deny" rule, look like they belong to legitimate traffic.
 The most common example is seeing a connection blocked involving a web server.